-- Example #1: Individual “A” has significant assets, some of which he transfers into a revocable trust, and some of which he retains in his own name.
-At individual A’s death, there will ordinarily be at least two (2) separate fiduciary filings – one for his estate and the other for his living trust which, by definition, becomes an irrevocable, taxpaying entity at his death.
+- Example #1: Individual “A” has significant assets, some of which she transfers into a revocable trust, and some of which she retains in her own name.
+At individual A’s death, there will ordinarily be at least two separate fiduciary filings – one for her estate and the other for her living trust which, by definition, becomes an irrevocable, taxpaying entity at her death.
 (Note that a tax election can be made at the federal level to report the trust assets on the estate fiduciary return, but such an election does not exist at the state level in Pennsylvania.)

 - Avoiding Delays.
 Finally, another perceived advantage of revocable trusts is that they expedite settlement and distribution of any entrusted assets.
 For many estates, however, the largest single cost is inheritance tax, and – as already discussed – use of a revocable trust does not affect inheritance tax.
 So, when assets are part of an estate administration or are held in trust, the fiduciary will normally not be in a position to distribute the bulk of the assets until the inheritance tax obligation has been paid and approved by the Department of Revenue.

 Situations where living trusts can be helpful.
 While the advantages of living trusts are frequently exaggerated and/or oversold, living trusts can nevertheless still be useful in certain situations.
 Some examples include: